 Tackling those dishes without giving them a pre-soak only increases the likelihood that you'll have to give them another pass with that dish brush later.

 "If you don't soak your dishes and separate [greasy dishes] from other dishes, you are making it way harder for yourself," says Arthur Ruth, vice president of operations at Memphis Maids.
 "If you have hard-to-remove solids, you should leave it to soak for a while to remove it more easily later saving you time and resources."

-A little hot water goes a long way when it comes to getting those dishes spotless.
-A 2006 study published in the Saint Martin's University Biology Journal reveals that E.coli grew quickly in 98.6-degree Fahrenheit environments, but had significantly less growth at 113 degrees, meaning that, whenever possible, it's best to hit the hot cycle on your dishwasher to keep dangerous bacteria at bay.
+A little hot water goes a long way when it comes to getting those dishes spotless—especially in a time when disinfecting your home is so important.
+A 2006 study published in the Saint Martin's University Biology Journal revealed that E.coli grew quickly in environments that were 98.6 degrees Fahrenheit, but had significantly less growth at 113 degrees.
+This means that whenever possible, it's best to hit the hot cycle on your dishwasher to keep dangerous bacteria at bay.

 Sure, lukewarm water may be easier on your hands, but if you want to get that tub spotless, it's time to turn up the heat.
 "You should be using hot water to really clean your tub," says Abe Navas, general manager of Dallas-based Emily's Maids. "[Room temperature] tap water is just not enough to clean all of the buildup that soap and shampoo create over time."

 Your vacuum came with a handful of attachments, but you still use just one—and that means you're making more work for yourself as you straighten up the place.
 "Every accessory has a purpose," says Ruth.
 "If you use just one, you're limiting yourself and possibly causing harm to your machine."